 Down a flight of steps, the beach boasts a swimming pool, showers, a lifeguard station and, next to it, a large marina with a Yachting Club.
 There is a launch ramp for jet skis and you can hire pedalos too.

 Across the road is an arcade of banks and shops, including one selling fishing tackle.
-Pointe Rouge has been prone to erosion in the past but got a huge facelift in 2013 when 3,500 square metres / 37,700 square feet of brand-new sand were deposited there.
+Pointe Rouge is prone to erosion which the city is constantly fighting by importing supplies of sand.

-Metro line 2, stop Castellane, then bus 19.
+Metro line 1 or 2, stop Castellane, then bus 19.
 Until September, an hourly boat shuttle service - the "batobus" - runs between the Old Port and Pointe Rouge.

 Right at the end of the 19 bus route, a few streets of shabby-pretty fishing cottages cluster around a minute sand and gravel beach, but the real reason to go here is to eat a bouillabaisse at Chez Aldo, a seaside restaurant favoured by locals.
 Bus 19.